MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/certificate-pinning.md

 Certificate pinning is the process of associating a host with its expected public key.
 Because you own both the server-side code and the client-side code, you can configure your client code to accept only a specific certificate for your domain name, instead of any certificate that corresponds to a trusted CA root certificate recognized by the operating system or browser.
 A copy of the certificate is placed in your client application.
 During the SSL handshake (first request to the server), the {{ site.data.keys.product_adj }} client SDK verifies that the public key of the server certificate matches the public key of the certificate that is stored in the app.

 You can also pin multiple certificates with your client application.
 A copy of the all the certificates should be placed in your client application.
-During the SSL handshake (first request to the server), the IBM MobileFirst Platform Foundation for client SDK verifies that the public key of the server certificate matches to the public key of one of the certificate that is stored in the app.
+During the SSL handshake (first request to the server), the {{ site.data.keys.product_adj }} for client SDK verifies that the public key of the server certificate matches to the public key of one of the certificate that is stored in the app.

 #### Important
 {: #important }